jeremylynch83/drjeremylynch/master/master.md

 ## Consultation Fees

-The fee for an in-person outpatient consultation is £250 and online/telephone consultation is £200.
+The fee for a consultation is £200.

 This covers a clinic appointment to discuss your condition, review relevant medical information, and provide specialist advice.
 Please note that this does not include the cost of any investigations, imaging, or procedures, which will be charged separately if required.